jrheard/blog/_drafts/hypothesis-and-pexpect.md

 <asciinema-player src="{{ site.baseurl }}/hypothesis_cast.json?v=1" rows="16" cols="90" autoplay="true" loop="true"></asciinema-player>

-If you'd like to learn more about how Hypothesis tests work, [Anatomy of a Hypothesis Based Test](http://hypothesis.works/articles/anatomy-of-a-test/) is a great short read.

-Before I wrap up, I'd like to tell you about two of my favorite Hypothesis features: **shrinking** and **the example database**.
+Before I wrap up, I'd like to tell you about two of my favorite Hypothesis features: **shrinking** and the **example database**.
+Both of these features are also described in [Anatomy of a Hypothesis Based Test](http://hypothesis.works/articles/anatomy-of-a-test/), which is well worth a read.

 Shrinking
 ---------

 TODO link to simpler article

-If Hypothesis generates a random value that causes your test to fail, it will then attempt to **shrink** that value, which means that it tries to find a "simpler" value that still causes your test to fail.
+If Hypothesis generates a random value that causes your test to fail, it will then attempt to **shrink** that value, which means that it tries to find a ["simpler"] value that still causes your test to fail.

-For instance, if Hypothesis finds that the password `',xcc69'` causes

-Students often forgot to have their password checkers verify

-If Hypothesis manages to find a bug in a student's

-When Hypothesis manages to trigger a failure in your test

-Hypothesis generates a lot of random data.
+For instance, if Hypothesis finds that a student's password checker accepts the too-short password`',xcc69'`, it will shrink that password down to `'A1!`.
+This is a really great quality-of-life feature that makes test failures much easier to decipher, particularly when you're dealing with inputs that are more complex than seven-character-long strings.

 Example Database
 ----------------

-TODO talk about failure database
+When I first learned about Hypothesis, I was concerned that its randomness would be a liability.
+If Hypothesis gives my tests random input every time, and the program I'm testing has a failure that's only triggered by a rare input, then won't my tests sometimes pass and sometimes fail?

+Hypothesis solves this problem by saving previously seen failures in a folder called `.hypothesis/examples` and trying them again the next time you run your tests.
+This "example database" feature means that once your Hypothesis test fails, it'll keep on failing until you fix the bug.

 What It Feels Like To Use Hypothesis